 - Track your spending using Online and Mobile Banking and alerts.
 Online banking is a useful way to keep an eye on your account balance and spending.
 You can monitor your checking account information by logging into your account from your computer or mobile device.
 Online banking also enables you to pay bills electronically without having to deal with the mail or extra paper.
 In addition, many banks offer online banking alerts via email or text that notify you when your account balance drops below a specified level, or when a check you've written has cleared your account.

 - Take advantage of automatic payments.
 Setting up automatic payments for recurring bills through online bill pay can be a helpful way to ensure your bills are paid on time and with less hassle.
 This common checking account feature can help eliminate the worry about whether your checks may be lost in the mail, the need for stamps and the hassle of setting aside time to pay bills.
 Automatic payments can also be a good way to help ensure your bills are paid on time when you are traveling or away from home.

 - Help Protect yourself.
-Many banks offer security features to protect you if your debit card is lost or stolen, including security features on the card itself (such as photo ID), monitoring for unusual purchasing activity and protection against liability for fraudulent transactions reported within a specified period of time.
+Many banks offer security features to protect you if your debit card is lost or stolen.
+This includes security features on the card itself (such as photo ID), monitoring for unusual purchasing activity, and protection against liability for fraudulent transactions reported within a specified period of time.
 Check with your bank to learn more about the security features offered to protect you against theft and fraud.
 Bank of America offers security protection on consumer debit cards through the Total Security Protection® package and the ability to lock your card.
 Bank of America also offers Zero Liability Protectionfootnote2, Guaranteed Credit, Fraud monitoring to provide greater defense against theft, loss or fraudulent use of your card.